Standard Model Theory for the FCC-ee Tera-Z stage: : the path to theoretical luminosity precision

-In order to improve on 0.005\% uncertainty of Ref.~\cite{Arbuzov:1995qd}, due to the emission of the $\mu^+\mu^-$, $\tau^+\tau^-$, and quark pairs, one may use LO calculation of ref.~\cite{Jadach:1992nk}, incorporating lepton pair contributions by means of the modification of the running coupling.
-A naive rescaling of the electron logarithm (due to the mass of the muon) gives $\ln\frac{|t|}{m_e^2}=17.5$ and $\ln\frac{|t|}{m_\mu^2}=6.9$ i.e.\ for muon pairs we find a suppression factor of $\ln^2\frac{|t|}{m_\mu^2}/\ln^2\frac{|t|}{m_e^2}=0.4^2=0.16$ relative to the electron pair.
-Rescaling additional $e^+e^-$ pair contribution of 0.05\% one obtains an estimate of the muon pair contribution of 0.008\%. \footnote{ This is less optimistic than the estimate in Ref.~\cite{Arbuzov:1995qd}. }.
-For the tau lepton logarithm $\ln\frac{|t|}{m_\tau^2}=1.2$ we obtain $\ln^2\frac{|t|}{m_\tau^2}/\ln^2\frac{|t|}{m_e^2}=0.07^2=0.005$ suppression factor relative to the electron pair, hence this contribution can be neglected.
-Adding $\mu^+\mu^-$ pairs to the BHLUMI v.\ 2.30 code of Ref.~\cite{Jadach:1993wk} would be straightforward.
-Also in the approach of ref.~\cite{Montagna:1998vb,Montagna:1999eu} this should be possible \footnote{ The other option is to use the above described general purpose LEP2 $4f$ codes, including also the discussed earlier corresponding virtual corrections. }.
-The contribution of light quark pairs ($\pi$ pairs etc.) can be roughly estimated using quantity R$_{had} = \sigma_{had}/\sigma_{\mu}\simeq 3$ for the effective hadronic production threshold of the order of 1 GeV.
-One obtains R$_{had}\ln^2\frac{|t|}{0.5^2 GeV^2}/\ln^2\frac{|t|}{m_\mu^2}= 0.9$, i.e.\ this contribution is of the size of the muon pair contribution, that is of the order of 0.008\%. \footnote{ This is less optimistic than the estimate in Ref.~\cite{Arbuzov:1995qd}.
-Adding in quadrature errors due to muon and light quark pairs one obtains 0.011\% rather than 0.006\% of Ref.~\cite{Arbuzov:1995qd}.
-0.011\% is consistent with the estimate of Ref.~\cite{Montagna:1998vb}. }.
+As in Ref.~\cite{Montagna:1998vb}, for the additional real $\mathrm{e}^+\mathrm{e}^-$ pair radiation, the complete matrix element should be used, because non-photonic graphs can contribute as much as 0.01\% for the cut-off $z_\mathrm{cut}\sim 0.7$.
+A number of MC generators for the $\mathrm{e}^+\mathrm{e}^-\to 4\mathrm{f}$ process, developed for the LEP2 physics, are available to be exploited for that purpose.
+To improve on the 0.005\% uncertainty of Ref.~\cite{Arbuzov:1995qd}, owing to the emission of the $\mu^+\mu^-$, $\tau^+\tau^-$, and quark pairs, one may use LO calculation of Ref.~\cite{Jadach:1992nk}, incorporating lepton pair contributions by means of the modification of the running coupling.
+A naive rescaling of the electron logarithm (owing to the mass of the muon) $\ln^2\frac{|t|}{m_\mu^2}/\ln^2\frac{|t|}{m_\mathrm{e}^2}=0.16$, applied to the $\mathrm{e}^+\mathrm{e}^-$ pair contribution of 0.05\% provides an estimate of the muon pair contribution of 0.008\%.\footnote{This is less optimistic than the estimate in Ref.~\cite{Arbuzov:1995qd}. } A similar estimate for tau lepton pairs shows that this contribution can be neglected.
+Note that adding $\mu^+\mu^-$ pairs to the \bhlumi{} version\ 2.30 code of Ref.~\cite{Jadach:1993wk} would be straightforward.
+Moreover, in the approach of Refs.~\cite{Montagna:1998vb,Montagna:1999eu} this should be possible. \footnote{The other option is to use the previously described general-purpose LEP2 4f codes, including also the earlier-discussed corresponding virtual corrections.} The contribution of light quark pairs ($\pi$ pairs, etc.) can be roughly estimated using the quantity R$_\mathrm{had} = \sigma_\mathrm{had}/\sigma_{\mu}\simeq 3$ for the effective hadronic production threshold of the order of $1\UGeV$.
+One obtains R$_\mathrm{had}\ln^2\frac{|t|}{0.5^2\UGeV^2}/\ln^2\frac{|t|}{m_\mu^2}= 0.9$, \ie this contribution is of the size of the muon pair contribution, that is, of the order of 0.008\%.
+(This is less optimistic than the estimate in Ref.~\cite{Arbuzov:1995qd}.
+Adding quadrature errors due to muon and light quark pairs, one obtains 0.011\%, rather than the 0.006\% of Ref.~\cite{Arbuzov:1995qd}.
+However, it is consistent with the estimate of Ref.~\cite{Montagna:1998vb}.)